harvard-lil/perma/developer.md

 The `fab test` command also generates handy coverage information.
 You can access it with the `coverage` command.

+### Linting with flake8

+All code committed must show zero warnings or errors when running `flake8 .` in perma_web/.

+Flake8 settings are configured in `perma_web/.pep8`

 ### Sauce Browser Tests